gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 Without arguments, returns the list of biomes in the world.

-With block, or name, returns the name of the biome in that position, or null, if provided biome is not valid.
+With block, or name, returns the name of the biome in that position, or throws `'unknown_biome'` if provided biome or block are not valid.

 With an optional feature, it returns value for the specified attribute for that biome.
-Available and querable features include:
+Available and queryable features include:
 * `'top_material'`: unlocalized block representing the top surface material
 * `'under_material'`: unlocalized block representing what sits below topsoil
 * `'category'`: the parent biome this biome is derived from.
 Possible values include: